commercionetwork/commercionetwork/docs/developers/create-sign-broadcast-tx.md

 - [Cosmos SDK Documentation](https://cosmos.network/docs/)

 Please note that the above links **will not** be kept in sync with the frequent updates that the Cosmos developers do to their documentation structure.
-In order to preserve my mental sanity, I will only update this page when necessary, so please refer to it in order to always know how to create, sign and broadcast transactions.

 ## 1. Message creation
 A transaction can contain one or multiple messages.

-While usually a single message is sent per transaction, none denies of sending multiple messages inside the same transaction.
-Making it short, a message is a simple JSON object with some specific fields inside it.
+A message is a simple JSON object with some specific fields inside it.

-An example of message object is the following.
+An example of message object is the following:

 ```json
 {